dalgwen/openhab-addons/bundles/org.openhab.automation.javascripting/src/doc/README.md

 Bundle your code as OSGI bundle as in this sample: https://github.com/weberjn/org.openhab.automation.javascripting.ext

-${H2} 2nd method : Library annotation
+${H2} 2nd method : Library directory

 You can also put java files in the `conf/automation/lib/java` directory.
 By doing so, these libraries will be available to all your java scripts.
 The library class can still extends the `Script` base class to access its facilities.

-You can then use it normally, or you can even inject it in your script by using the annotation `@org.openhab.automation.javascripting.annotations.Library` on a class member.
+You can then use it normally (import, new, use static method), or you can even inject it in your script by using the annotation `@org.openhab.automation.javascripting.annotations.Library` on a class member.
 This injection also allows the library to be instanciated by openHAB and to use all the `Script` facilities, such as access to registries, etc.

 Be aware that a library instance is not shared between scripts.
 If you want to share data you should find another way.